jecode93/codecurious/README.md

 # codecurious.tech

 ## Where code questions get answered

-A journey through the questions every software engineer asks.
-You'll find clear and practical answers here if you’re curious about a tricky concept, a new term, or best practices.
-Ideal for beginners and lifelong learners in tech.
+Welcome to my personal coding dictionary!
+This blog is where I document answers to my software engineering questions.
+Whenever I forget a concept, need clarity on a term, or want to revisit a lesson, I turn here.
+It is ideal for anyone who wants a go-to guide for solving coding problems and understanding key concepts.

 ## Authors